halcon74/halcon-overlay/README.md

 #### PACKAGES:

+* app-crypt/openpgp-keys-pm-utils - Package for testing the functionality of checking git commit signatures in ebuilds.
+Absent in ::gentoo.
 * app-misc/Hello_World - Test program that I've written for learning purposes.
 It just prints 'Hello World!' to STDOUT.
 Absent in ::gentoo.
 * app-misc/worker - Version bump, relatively to the (obsolete) current 3.8.3 in ::gentoo (20.12.2020).
 The ebuild is significantly re-made.
 * app-portage/g-cpan - So far for testing/learning purposes only.